-- (vii)remove all wreckage, rubbish, or temporary structures which are no longer required; - 106.
-Impact on Ecological Resources.
-Subproject sites are located near and within the town area.
+- 116. Subproject sites are located near and within the town area.
 There is no biodiversity or natural habitat in these sites.
-As such, no impact on ecological resources is envisaged. - 107.
+As such, no impact on ecological resources is envisaged. - 117.
 Impacts on Terrestrial Ecology.
 Haphazard site clearing, parking, and movement of construction vehicles and equipment stockpiling, will result in disturbance to the land in the subproject area.
 However, the subproject area does not include any forest, so the impacts to flora and fauna will be minimal.
-For trees found along the alignments that will be used for footpaths or drains, the design will ensure that these trees will not be cut. - 108.
-To mitigate these impacts, contractors will be required to: - (i) avoid, or minimize when avoidance is not possible, tree cutting; - for any tree cut, conduct replacement planting at a ratio of 1:10 consistent with the approved EARF for Second CRDP and social forestry program of LGED (see Appendix 4 for LGED Tree Plantation Program); - (iii) protect giant trees and locally-important trees (for religious reasons), if any, during implementation; - (iv) prevent workers or any other person from removing and damaging any flora and fauna found in the subproject sites; and - (v) prohibit employees and workers from poaching animals and cutting of trees for firewood at the subproject sites or their vicinities. - 109.
+For trees found along the alignments that will be used for footpaths or drains, the design will ensure that these trees will not be cut. - 118.
+To mitigate these impacts, contractors will be required to: - (i) avoid, or minimize when avoidance is not possible, tree cutting; - (ii) for any tree cut, conduct replacement planting at a ratio of 1:10 consistent with the approved EARF for Second CRDP and social forestry program of LGED (see Appendix 7 for LGED Tree Plantation Program); - (iii) protect giant trees and locally-important trees (for religious reasons), if any, during implementation; - (iv) prevent workers or any other person from removing and damaging any flora and fauna found in the subproject sites; and - (v) prohibit employees and workers from poaching animals and cutting of trees for firewood at the subproject sites or their vicinities. - 119.
 Impacts on Aquatic Ecology.
 Some of the subproject sites are near or adjacent to ponds of khals (canals) that have been formed as water bodies and serve as catchment of rainwater during monsoon season.
 Through the years, these ponds and khals are utilized as fish ponds of the local communities.
 All aquatic animals in these ponds are not protected species and are grown for livelihood and income purposes by the local communities.
-Nevertheless, the construction of the subproject may affect these ponds due to siltation and therefore may impact the quality of the water and eventually the productivity and harvest of these aquatic resources. - 110.
-To mitigate this impact, contractors will be required to: - (i) provide temporary protection at sections adjacent or near ponds or khals to avoid sliding of soils: - (ii) store spoils away from these ponds to avoid being washed down the ponds or khals; and - (iii) undertake no construction works near these sites during the spawning and breeding period between June and September. - 111.
+Nevertheless, the construction of the subproject may affect these ponds due to siltation and therefore may impact the quality of the water and eventually the productivity and harvest of these aquatic resources. - 120.
+To mitigate this impact, contractors will be required to: - (i) provide temporary protection at sections adjacent or near ponds or khals to avoid sliding of soils;

+- (ii) store spoils away from these ponds to avoid being washed down the ponds or khals (ideally at least 100 m from the surface water); and - (iii) undertake no construction works near these sites during the spawning and breeding period between June and September. - 121.
 Impacts to traffic flow.
 During construction, few disturbances will occur.
 Mitigation measures include the preparation and implementation of a traffic management plan in coordination with local authorities and PIU.
-The traffic management plan shall include the following: (i) installation of clear signages; (ii) barricades; (iii) lightings at night; and (iv) markers to direct traffic movement in sites, among others. - 112.
+The traffic management plan shall include the following: (i) installation of clear signages; (ii) barricades; (iii) lightings at night; and (iv) markers to direct traffic movement in sites, among others. - 122.
 Impacts on physical cultural resources.
 The subproject will not encroach into or run over any physical cultural resources.
-Strip maps showing alignments with physical cultural resources, specifically religious establishment, are shown in Appendix 5.
+Strip maps showing alignments with physical cultural resources, specifically religious establishment, are shown in Appendix 8.
 As well, the subproject area is not a potential archaeological area and therefore no impact is envisaged.
-However, as a precautionary approach, the contractor will be required to:
+However, as a precautionary approach, the contractor will be required to: - (i) strictly follow the protocol by coordinating immediately with PIU and Bangladesh Department of Archaeology for any suspicion of chance finds during excavation works: - (ii) stop work immediately to allow further investigation if any finds are suspected; and - (iii) request authorized person from the Bangladesh Department of Archaeology to observe when excavation resumes for the identification of the potential chance find, and comply with further instructions.